JeffersonGibin/visor-account-lmb-api/README.md

 ## What is this project ?

 This service is part of the project for the selective process of the visor.
-The project is a service to create an account in the AWS Cognito.
+The project is a service to create an account in the AWS Cognito.For more information about the project, [visit here](https://github.com/JeffersonGibin/visor-challenge)

 ![image](https://user-images.githubusercontent.com/6215779/226136779-4da23e37-5e9c-45d4-9856-58889906a188.png)